 Make analysing your data a priority.
 Look at it regularly, see what it’s trying to tell you, and then adjust your strategies and approach accordingly.

 Diversification helps to minimize your risk, so it makes perfect sense to want to work with multiple suppliers to diversify your offerings, and make sure you don’t become too dependent on one vendor.

 However, working with too many suppliers can do you more harm than good – that’s because each supplier you work with has to be managed.

 The more people you work with, the more effort it takes to manage quality to ensure it’s up to your standards.

-Therefore, to make sure you don’t have too many cooks in the kitchen, identify the minimum amount of suppliers you need to get everything you need with a level of risk that you are comfortable.
+Therefore, to make sure you don’t have too many cooks in the kitchen, identify the minimum number of suppliers you need to get everything you need with a level of risk that you are comfortable.

 It’s a great feeling when you’re able to negotiate a great deal on something you want.
 And while procurement departments tend to be masters at sourcing the materials needed at low prices, there is danger in always letting price be the determining factor.

 As systems grow more complex, and customers more savvy, customer service continues to grow in importance.